gallenc/solent2Public/week2/factoryandfacade/README.md

 # Exercise 1 factoryAndFacade

-In these exercises you will look at Java Collections and Generics, complete a simple factory method and implement and create tests for a simple facade interface
+In this exercise you will look at Java Collections and Generics, complete a simple factory method and implement and create tests for a simple facade interface.
+You will then look at how to generate skeleton code from UML class diagrams in Netbeans.

 ### 1. Setup
    Import the [factoryandfacade](../factoryandfacade/factoryandfacade) maven project into your workspace.

-### 2.Look at the ExampleCollectionsTest.java file.
+### 2. Look at the ExampleCollectionsTest.java file.

-This file gives a very brief introduction to java Generics and Java collections.
+This ExampleCollectionsTest.java file contains a very brief introduction to java Generics and Java collections.

+Run the class in the IDE by right clicking on the class and selecting 'Test File'.

+Read the comments in the class and look at the output to understand how the example works

 There are many tutorials on Collections and Generics on line.

 For example to learn about Collections see https://docs.oracle.com/javase/tutorial/collections/